josmar-crwdstffng/angular/aio/content/guide/universal.md

 With Angular Universal, you can generate landing pages for the application that look like the complete application.
 The pages are pure HTML, and can display even if JavaScript is disabled.
-The pages don't handle browser events, but they *do* support navigation through the site using [`routerLink`](guide/router-reference#router-link).
+The pages do not handle browser events, but they *do* support navigation through the site using [`routerLink`](guide/router-reference#router-link).

-In practice, you'll serve a static version of the landing page to hold the user's attention.
+In practice, you will serve a static version of the landing page to hold the user's attention.
-At the same time, you'll load the full Angular application behind it.
+At the same time, you will load the full Angular application behind it.
 The user perceives near-instant performance from the landing page and gets the full interactive experience after the full application loads.

 <a id="how-does-it-work"></a>